Pre Procedure Directions

 4. Lips may continue to feel dry for a couple of months.
 Use a good lip balm.

 DO Blot throughout the day every 1-2 hours with a clean, dry Kleenex for 72 hours. ( 1 extra day if you are a slow healer) This is called dry healing.
 You’re blotting clear plasma not blood that will not show up on the Kleenex so blot whether you see anything or not.
-This is very important in the healing process to prevent loss of color. (see #7) Use makeup wipes in your packet to clean the area gently with a dabbing motion once a day.
+This is very important in the healing process to prevent loss of color. (see #7)

 DO keep the area clean and free of sweat until healing is complete.
 The salt in your sweat will act as a removal.
 If you find yourself sweating or getting your brow area dirty gently rinse SPLASH RINSE with water then blot dry immediately (this is the only time it is acceptable to get brows wet).
 If necessary, use antibacterial soap and lightly wash with hands, don’t rub or scrub.
 Workouts should be with weights not aerobics.
 Avoid steam rooms.